Rubber Prices – Historical Graph

 Rubber comes from latex, a milky, sticky liquid from rubber-producing plants.
 According to experts, around 20,000 plant species produce latex but only 2,500 contains rubber in their latex.
 Hevea brasilensis is one famous plant with rubber in its latex.

-In 1839, Charles Goodyear invented a vulcanization process to harden rubber while retaining its elasticity.
-This started further innovations in rubber and it’s used in multiple industries.
+Furthermore, in 1839, Charles Goodyear invented a vulcanization process to harden rubber while retaining its elasticity.
+This started further innovations in rubber and it’s used in multiple industries such as automotive, aerospace, construction, medical, electronics, sports, and industrial machinery.